florent-uzio/resumes/src/staff-software-engineer.md

 ## Summary

-Software Engineer with 7+ years in the blockchain and payment industries.
+Staff Software Engineer with 7+ years in the blockchain and payment industries.

 ---